Ojoayobami/Retail-Product-Performance-Analysis/README.md

 These calculated fields enabled **product classification, performance ranking, growth analysis, and strategic insights** across regions, stores, and sales channels.

-## 🔧 DATA TRANSFORMATION TOOLS USED
+## 🔧 Data Transformation Tool Used

 During the data preparation and transformation stage, the following tools were used to clean, format, and prepare the dataset for analysis: